CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Write a parser class with RegEx
 --------------------------------
-When you write a new parser class, you define the regular expressions used to match patterns in each line of the device output.
-The parser then adds the matched values as key-value pairs to a Python dictionary, as defined by the associated schema class.
-The parser class inherits from the schema class to ensure that the Python dictionary returned by the parser follows exactly the format of the defined schema.
+When you write a new parser class, you define the regular expressions used to match patterns in the device output.
+The parser adds the matched patterns as key-value pairs to a Python dictionary.
+The parser class inherits from the schema class to ensure that the resulting Python dictionary exactly follows the format of the defined schema.

 The following example shows a schema and parser class for the ``show lisp session`` command.
-As you can see, the schema and parser classes are within the same python file.
+As you can see, the schema and parser classes are defined in the same Python file.
 Take a look at the example, and then we'll explain how it works.

 .. code-block:: python